Vrexira/v-package-explorer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This license allows others to use and modify the software for non-commercial purposes as long as they give appropriate credit.
 See the [LICENSE](LICENSE) file for more details.

 <br><br>